Cross Stream Sampler (CSS).

 The Cross Stream Sampler (CSS) is:

-- TOS-compliant which gives every particle in the stream an equal probability to be included in the extracted increment [which is the key to high quality, reliable sampling results].
+- Theory of Sampling (TOS)-compliant which gives every particle in the stream an equal probability to be included in the extracted increment [which is the key to high quality, reliable sampling results].

 - Enclosed in a cover housing to avoid cross-contamination between successive increments.

-- Well suited to harsh environments and rough abressive materials, for example as often seen in the mining industry.
+- Well suited for harsh environments and rough abrasive materials, which is often seen in the mining industry.

 - Usable as a secondary or tertiary sampler as part of a multi-stage sampling/sub-sampling system.

 The Cross Stream Sampler (CSS) extracts a representative increment/cut of bulk material from a free-falling stream at the discharge point of a conveyor belt.
 Representativity of the increment is ensured by extraction of a complete cross section of the material stream.